 By default, clicking the middle mouse button in a plotting surface will re-center the plot to that location.
 You can disable this feature using this preference.

-Part of Qimera's Dynamic Workflow is to prompt the user with questions about the next logical step in the process.
+A key mechanism of Qimera's Dynamic Workflow is to prompt the user with questions about the next logical step in the process.
 For example, after you create a project, Qimera will show you the following prompt.

 If you click the Add Raw Sonar Files option, Qimera will launch the Add Raw Sonar Files dialog.
 If this is your preferred action, simply check the Don't ask again option and Qimera will always perform this action when you create a new project.
 It will also remember if you select any of the other options and have the check box selected.
-The answer will then appear in the Remembered Prompts table as show below.
+The answer will then appear in the Remembered Prompts table as shown below.

 Chart Data Folder